The Effectiveness of Using CBT Stress Management Techniques

 Every person has experienced stress at some point in their lives, and not all stress is bad.
 In fact, managed stress can help us become more productive and focused; however, some people may feel overwhelmed by stress making stress management vital for better mental health.

 When stress isn’t managed, it can affect our mental and physical health.
-Onebright explores how online cognitive behavioural therapy can help people find practical ways to change their thoughts and behaviours around stress.
+This blog explores how online cognitive behavioural therapy can help people find effective and practical ways to change their thoughts and behaviours around stress, and outlines some helpful CBT exercises for stress management.

 What is stress?